-Beans grown on the Indonesian island of Sumatra produces a low-acid, mild-flavored coffee thanks to the wet-hulling production process.
+Coffee beans grown on the Indonesian island of Sumatra produce a low-acid, mild-flavored coffee thanks to the wet-hulling production process.

 Volcanica’s Sumatra Mandheling variety is medium roasted for plenty of full, mild flavor.
 This coffee variety is fair trade certified and rainforest alliance certified, so you can be certain you are purchasing a sustainable product.